 The U.S. frozen retail pizza market is shaped by food giants such as Nestlé USA and the Schwan Food Company.
 Private label manufacturers are also a significant player on the U.S. frozen pizza retail market.
-According to IRI trackings for total U.S. sales through supermarkets, drugstores, mass merchants, military commissaries and select club and dollar stores for the 12 weeks ended October 8, 2017, the sales of private label companies accounted for about 164 million U.S. dollars.
-Nestlé USA reported frozen pizza sales of about 411.71 million U.S. dollars in 2016, making it the top selling frozen pizza manufacturer.
+According to IRI trackings for total U.S. sales through supermarkets, drugstores, mass merchants, military commissaries and select club and dollar stores for the 12 weeks ended August 12, 2018, the sales of private label companies accounted for about 133 million U.S. dollars.